ViktoriiaOstrojinskaya/ViktoriiaOstrojinskaya/README.md

 About me:
 - 🔭 I like to learn new ones and apply my knowledge in practice
-- 🌱 I’m currently learning React Native, NodeJS
+- 🌱 I’m currently learning React Native, TypeScript and Node.js
 - 📫 How to reach me: viktoriia.ostrojinskaya@gmail.com
 - ⚡ Fun fact: Never give up!
 Keep on studying 📚
 ___